Phantonia/Krypton/Specification/2_LexicalStructure.md

 As you can see, weak multiline comments only use two greater/less than signs.

+It is legal for a weak multiline comment to not be closed at all.
+In that case the whole rest of the code will be ignored.

 ### 2.3.3 Strict multiline comment

-A strict multiline comment works like a weak multiline comment, except that it uses three consecutive characters for the starting and the ending lexeme.
+A strict multiline comment works like a weak multiline comment, except that it uses three consecutive greater than characters for the starting and the ending lexeme.

 ```
 Out "Hello world!"; >>> This is a comment <<<